Gims: 2012–2015: Subliminal

-Mon cœur avait raison (2015–2016)
+2015–2016: Mon cœur avait raison

 In parallel with the announcement of his Warano Tour, Gims published videos via social networks with extracts of songs that turned out to be those of his future album.
-In addition, he announces the release on 20 February 2016 of the seventh video of This is not a clip with Fuck Ramses which could not take place.

-Although announced for the month of March, the release of the first single from the album "Est-ce que tu m'aimes?" took place on 28 April on Skyrock.
-In addition, he announces that the album will be divided into two parts: the Blue Pill which is a part made up of urban pop songs, and the Red Pill which is oriented towards rap.
+In addition, he announced the release on 20 February 2016 of the seventh video of This is not a clip with Fuck Ramses which could not take place.
+Although announced for the month of March, the release of the album's first single, "Est-ce que tu m'aimes?" took place on 28 April on Skyrock.
+He also used the occasion to announce that the album will be divided into two parts: the Blue Pill, which was made up of urban pop songs, and the Red Pill, which is oriented towards rap.
 This concept was inspired by the movie The Matrix.
-Some time later, the first single from The Red Pill titled "Melynda Gates" followed by a clip is released.
+"Est-ce que tu m'aimes?" was part of the Blue Pill; the first single from The Red Pill, "Melynda Gates," was released later.

-Then, Gims unveils the second extract of the Blue Pill called "Laissez passer", the clip of which brings together his family, his father and his brothers.
-At the end of July, Gims continues with "Longue vie" (Red Pill) with Lefa which marks his return to the music scene, the clip brings together all the Sexion d'Assaut.

-The tracklist and the release date of the album are announced by Gims on social networks: the album will be released on 28 August.
+Then, Gims unveiled the second extract of the Blue Pill called "Laissez passer", the music video of which brings together his family, his father and his brothers.
+At the end of July, Gims continues with "Longue vie" (Red Pill) with Lefa which marks his return to the music scene, the music video reunited all the members of Sexion d'Assaut.
+The tracklist and the release date of the album were announced by Gims on social media: the album will be released on 28 August.
 At the end of August, a new single: "Brisé", is available.
 Subsequently, he released 4 other singles from his double album ("Tu vas me manquer", "Je te pardonne", "ABCD" as well as "Sapés comme jamais").
 Then he announced the reissue of his album which will be released on 26 August 2016.
 Mon cœur avait raison runs out to 700,000 copies.